sewerininc/ProgNNum/exam/README.md

 Hereby I think that my problem-solving complexity aligns well with the B-level, which explains the self-rating of 9.

 #### WARNING:
 The program takes approxiamtely 10 min for me to run.
-I have implemented two places where the size of the matrix can be made smaller to improve performance.
+I have implemented two places (in main.cs) where the size of the matrix can be made smaller to improve performance.